Bioinformatics-Research-Network/Skill-Assessment-Tutorial/README.md

     assert main.hello() == "Hello, world!"
 ```

 This test simply imports the `main.py` script and then executes the `hello()` function.
-It then uses the `assert` statement to ensure that the output matches the expected value: "`Hello, world!`".
+It then uses the `assert` statement to ensure that the output matches the expected value: `"Hello, world!"`.
 If it does not, then the test will fail.

 To complete a BRN Skill Assessment, **all tests** have to pass successfully.